Why Avoiding Conflict is Making You Lonely

 How can we do this?
 Here are 5 ways you can put an end to artificial peace and restore your intimacy:

-2. Learn how to have an important discussion.
-When you need to talk about something your timing, tone of voice and listening skills are really important.
+When you need to talk about something important your timing, tone of voice and listening skills are critical.
 Dive into this post here for some key aspects to include in your next serious 'chat'.

 Finally, send this to your spouse or read it together.
 Talk about what level of openness and intimacy you want to build in your marriage.
 How do you want it to be?
 Download the Vision survey over at the Resources tab and map out together some important ways forward for your life and relationship.